-“It’s been an incredibly challenging time for the industry and we’re welcoming back visitors with open arms,” says Andrew Waddel, General Manager of Tourism New Zealand.
-“The pause in international travel has given New Zealand time to breathe and reflect on what the future of tourism looks like.
+“The pandemic was an incredibly challenging time for the industry and we’re welcoming back visitors with open arms,” says Andrew Waddel, general manager of Tourism New Zealand.
+“The pause in international travel gave New Zealand time to breathe and reflect on what the future of tourism looks like.
 Tourism should enrich our people, culture, environment and economy, and locals and tourists alike have a shared responsibility to ensure this.”

 In the indigenous language of Te Ao Māori, this is called “kaitiakitanga” — the principle of guardianship for the natural world.

 On top of the preservation of its spectacular landscapes — from the world-famous fjords to Hobbiton, where Lord of the Rings was filmed — there are plenty of new attractions and activities for cruise travelers to experience.

 The most significant development in cruising has been the opening of New Zealand’s first purpose-built cruise ship facility at Lyttelton Harbour, for Christchurch, replacing the old wharf that was destroyed in an earthquake in 2011.

 Here’s a preview of the best things to see and do in New Zealand ports of call.

 The only turnaround port in New Zealand, where cruises start and end, Auckland has opened several luxury hotels including Park Hyatt, QT and Hotel Britomart — ideal for pre-cruise or post-cruise stays.
-InterContinental Auckland is scheduled to be completed soon, with a rooftop bar and almost every room offering views across Waitematā Harbour.
+InterContinental Auckland is scheduled to be completed by late 2023, with a rooftop bar and almost every room offering views across Waitematā Harbour.